Man in the Mirror: Live performances

 Jackson performed a live, extended version of the song at the 1988 Grammy Awards, having Garrett, the Winans, and the Andraé Crouch choir perform with him.
 It was staged by Vincent Paterson.
-He also performed the song as the ending of the concert during the Bad World Tour's second leg, and regularly as the ending of the Dangerous World Tour.
+He also performed the song as the ending of the concert during the Bad tour's second leg, and regularly as the ending of the Dangerous World Tour.
 Live versions of the song are available on the DVDs Live at Wembley July 16, 1988 and Live in Bucharest: The Dangerous Tour.
 The song was rehearsed for the HIStory World Tour, but was cut from the final set list and was replaced with HIStory as the ending song.
-On July 16, 1996, Jackson also performed "Man in the Mirror" at the Royal Concert Brunei for the last time prior to the United We Stand benefit concert.
+On July 16, 1996, Jackson also performed "Man in the Mirror" at the Royal Concert Brunei.
 The last time this song was performed was on October 21, 2001, at the United We Stand concert that was held in Washington D. C. as a tribute to the victims of September 11 attacks.

-The instrumental introduction to the song was played at the end of Jackson's memorial service, while his casket was being carried out; followed by the appearance of a spotlight shining on a microphone on an empty stage.
+The instrumental introduction to the song was played at the end of Jackson's memorial service, while his casket was being carried out; followed by the appearance of a spotlight shining on a microphone on an empty stage, which symbolized his absence.
 After a closing prayer that incorporated themes from the song, the spotlight remained shining on the lone microphone.
 The song is also featured as the final number in Michael Jackson's This Is It.